imperva/dsfkit/README.md

 1. Grant the DSF Hubs and Agentless Gateways IAM roles access to the S3 bucket containing the DSF installation software, use the permissions specified here - [IAM Permissions for Granting Access to DSF Installation](/permissions_samples/DSFIntallationAccessPermissions.txt).
-2. Allow outbound connections from the DSF Husb and Agentless Gateways to the S3 bucket containing the DSF installation software.
+2. Allow outbound connections from the DSF Hubs and Agentless Gateways to the S3 bucket containing the DSF installation software.
 3. AWS CLI installed on the DSF Hubs and Agentless Gateways.

 ## Upgrade Software Location and Versioning